-- It is relatively fast and stable
+- Relatively fast and stable

-- It provides some degree of online anonymity
+- Provides some degree of online anonymity

-- It doesn’t have IP or DNS leaks
+- Doesn’t have IP or DNS leaks

-- It has a pretty strong security protocol
+- Has a pretty strong security protocol

-- It comes with a kill switch
+- Comes with a kill switch

 The main problem with relying on Unlocator VPN for online security is that the company has very few servers, which means connections will be slow.
 The VPN and Smart DNS service is in Denmark, which is in the 9-Eyes jurisdiction, and the fact that it does log some data makes it high risk for use as a VPN.

 Unlocator fills a niche that's definitely lacking.
 Not everyone wants a VPN that provides Fort-Knox level security.
-For many people, a moderate level of online protection is all they need, but at the same time they want to be able to stream TV series and movies on demand.
+For many people, a moderate level of online protection is all they need, but at the same time, they want to be able to stream TV series and movies on demand.

 The fact that the software is easy to install and use, and is reliable is a big plus.